 Other advantages of using a VPN

 Aside from the privacy and open networks, VPNs also come with a host of other benefits.
 For instance, if you’re traveling or using a public WiFi hotspot, a VPN can instantly secure your connection.
-This a great feature for the jet-savvy or everyday traveler.
-With all the dangers surrounding unsecured public WiFi networks, having the ability to instantly secure your connection is priceless.
+This is a great feature for the jet-savvy or everyday traveler.
+With all the dangers surrounding unsecured public Wi-Fi networks, having the ability to instantly secure your connection is priceless.

-More recently, people have been turning to VPNs to help them access live sports streams.
+Speaking of which, more recently, people have been turning to VPNs to help them access live sports streams.
 Because most major league networks have started employing blackout streams to help promote ticket sales, fans around the world have been turning to VPNs to connect to a nearby location and cheer on their favorite team live without having to wait the next day in order to watch the match.